UNCG-CSE/Hackathon-DataCrackers/README.md

 ## Setup

 The /src folder contains the Jupyter notebooks and the /data folder contains the datasets that are used for this project.
-* The detailed information and documentation about this project is included in the report under /docs folder in this repository.
+* The detailed information and documentation about this project is included in the report named user_guide under /docs folder in this repository.